-EMDR
+EMDR Therapy

-In-Person Therapy in Beaverton, Oregon
+EMDR Therapy in Beaverton, Oregon & Online in Oregon and Washington

 Sunlight streaming through tall trees in a forest, casting long shadows on the ground.